nodejs/quic/doc/api/quic.md

 added: REPLACEME
 -->

-Emitted when the `QuicStream` is close abruptly before the readable or writable side has closed naturally.
+Emitted when the `QuicStream` is closed abruptly before the readable or writable side has closed naturally.

 The callback is invoked with two arguments: